-Figure 1: Supply voltage requirements for selected FPGAs (source: FPGA datasheets)
+Figure 1: Supply voltage requirements for selected FPGAs

-Processors, field-programmable gate arrays (FPGAs) or system on chips (SoC)/application-specific integrated circuits (ASICs) using ultra-small process geometries offer very high functional integration and extreme performance levels, but they also require very high accuracy on their power-supply rails.
+Processors, FPGAs or system on chips (SoC)/application-specific integrated circuits (ASICs) using ultra-small process geometries offer high functional integration and extreme performance levels, but they also require high accuracy on their power-supply rails.
 Designing for 1.0V core voltages and below requires careful calculations of all DC specifications, as well as AC transients of corner spreads and process variations, to avoid false resets, unreliable operation or malfunction in single-board computer or industrial PCs.

 Figure 2 shows an example of the tolerance stack-up with a 1% reference voltage and 1% resistor accuracy, summing up to ±1.8% DC variations.

 Figure 2: Target specification with 5% variation at a 1.0V core supply

-TI’s new low-power TPS62147/TPS62148/TPS62135/TPS62136 (for 12V supply rails) and TPS62821/TPS62822/TPS62823/TPS62825/TPS62826 (for 5V supply rails) DC/DC buck converters can help solve the challenges that come with a 1% feedback voltage accuracy (or an output-voltage accuracy for fixed output-voltage options) specified over the full junction temperature range from -40°C to +125°C and over the full input voltage range of 3V to 17V or 2.4V to 5.5V.
-As well, these DC/DC converters are specified at very high output accuracy and offer very small solution size; for example: 1.5x1.5mm QFN for 2A or 3A (5V supply), or 2x3mm QFN for 2A or 4A (up to 17V supply).
+Enter our new low-power families of DC/DC buck converters for 12V supply rains (TPS62147/TPS62148/TPS62135/TPS62136) and 5V supply rails (TPS62821/TPS62822/TPS62823/TPS62825/TPS62826/TPS62827).
+These parts can help solve the challenges that come with a 1% feedback voltage accuracy (or an output-voltage accuracy for fixed output-voltage options) specified over the full junction temperature range from -40°C to +125°C and over the full input voltage range of 3V to 17V or 2.4V to 5.5V.
+These DC/DC converters are also specified at high output accuracy and offer small solution size; for example: 1.5x1.5mm QFN for 2A, 3A or 4A (5V supply), or 2x3mm QFN for 2A or 4A (up to 17V supply).

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
-TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with respect to these materials.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.